FK Sarajevo: The 1980s: Second championship

-Boško Antić's boys didn't start the second part of the season on a positive note, winning only two points out of their first three fixtures.
-Their main rival Hajduk Split also started the second part of the season on the wrong foot, winning just one out of their first three matches, which kept Sarajevo above by one point.
-Antić's team went on to beat Sloboda and draw Dinamo Zagreb and Željezničar, before travelling to Split for the crucial game against Hajduk.
-A packed Poljud stadium witnessed a 0:0 draw that ensured Sarajevo's one point advantage over the Croatian side.
-The title race eventually came down to just the maroon-whites and the Dalmatian side, with hard won victories on both sides.
-Three games until the finish Hajduk secured a comfortable route over Rijeka, while Sarajevo had a much more difficult time in Novi Sad against Vojvodina; the hosts broke the deadlock after just two minutes of play.
-Luckily for the huge number of travelling fans, Boško Antić's men were able to equalize ten minutes from the break through a Jakovljević effort, and to eventually snatch the win seven minutes from time courtesy of a phenomenal volley from the edge of the box by Slaviša Vukićević.
-The maroon-whites now needed five points from their three last fixtures to clinch the title.
-A routine 3:0 victory over Iskra was followed by a tough match against Vardar in Skopje that ended in a 2:2 draw, after the hosts went up 2:0 just before half time.
-It all came down to the final league game against Red Star Belgrade, played at a sold out Koševo stadium, where the maroon-whites needed just a point to mathematically clinch the title.
-Musemić broke the deadlock in the 23. minute and Jakovljević doubled Sarajevo's lead with fifteen minutes to go.
-The visitors were able to pull one back through Boško Gjurovski in the 85th minute, but it was too little too late.
+Boško Antić's team struggled at the beginning of the second half of the season, earning only two points from their first three matches.
+Their main rival, Hajduk Split, also had a slow start, winning just one of their first three games, which allowed Sarajevo to maintain a one-point lead.
+Antić's squad then defeated Sloboda and drew with Dinamo Zagreb and Željezničar before traveling to Split for a crucial match against Hajduk.
+A packed Poljud Stadium saw a 0–0 draw, preserving Sarajevo's narrow lead.

+The title race ultimately came down to Sarajevo and Hajduk Split, with both teams securing hard-fought victories.
+Three games before the season's end, Hajduk had a straightforward win over Rijeka, while Sarajevo faced a tough match in Novi Sad against Vojvodina.
+The hosts scored early, but Sarajevo equalized ten minutes before the break through a Jakovljević goal and eventually won seven minutes from time with a stunning volley from Slaviša Vukićević.

+Now needing just five points from their last three games to clinch the title, Sarajevo achieved a routine 3–0 victory over Iskra, followed by a challenging 2–2 draw against Vardar in Skopje, after coming back from a 2–0 deficit just before halftime.
+Everything hinged on the final league game against Red Star Belgrade at a sold-out Koševo Stadium, where Sarajevo needed just a point to secure the title.
+Musemić opened the scoring in the 23rd minute, and Jakovljević doubled the lead with fifteen minutes remaining.
+Although Boško Gjurovski pulled one back for the visitors in the 85th minute, it was too late to change the outcome.
 The celebrations began, Sarajevo had won its second Yugoslav league title.
 The triumph qualified the club for the first round of the 1985–86 European Cup, where they shockingly lost both legs to Finnish side Kuusysi Lahti.
 This result is still considered Sarajevo's worst in major European competitions.

 The championship winning generation included the likes of Husref Musemić, Faruk Hadžibegić, Davor Jozić, Dragan Jakovljević, Miloš Đurković, Predrag Pašić, Mirza Kapetanović, Slaviša Vukićević, Zijad Švrakić, Senad Merdanović and Mehmed Janjoš.